• Zamawiaj do paczkomatu

 Section D. Mycoplasma Diseases

-185. Genital Mycoplasmas:: Mycoplasma genitalium, Mycoplasma hominis, and Ureaplasma Species
+185. Genital Mycoplasmas: Mycoplasma genitalium, Mycoplasma hominis, and Ureaplasma Species

 Section E. Rickettsioses, Ehrlichioses, and Anaplasmosis